Understanding the Different Types of College Admission Deadlines

 Like the name implies, they accept applications on a rolling basis, usually extending over several months until a final deadline, usually in the spring.
 Rolling admissions also have the advantage of a quick turnaround; you’ll typically hear back from the school regarding your application in 4-8 weeks.

-These admissions aren’t binding; you won’t have to decide whether you want to attend the school until its final deadline.
 Applying early during the Rolling Admissions window may also give you a competitive edge, as the admissions office will have fewer applicants to compare you to.

 Examples of Rolling Admissions Schools include: Penn State, University of Arizona